talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="listCollectionsInApplication"></a>
 # **listCollectionsInApplication**
-> InlineResponse20017 listCollectionsInApplication(applicationId, pageSize, skip, sort, withTotalResultSize, name)
+> InlineResponse20018 listCollectionsInApplication(applicationId, pageSize, skip, sort, withTotalResultSize, name)

-List collections in application
+List collections in Application

-List collections from all campaigns in the Application.
+List campaign-level collections from all campaigns in a given Application.

 ### Example
 ```java